dbridgedev01/products-api/README.md

 DELETE   /categories/:id
 ```
 ## Testing (Using Existing Mock Data)
-Create some Mock Data and update the variables accordingly in the files in test directory. <br />
+Create some Mock Data and update the variables accordingly in the files in the test directory.
+Update the occurences of the variable `objectId`.<br />
 To run Unit Tests using Mocha and Chai:
 ```
 npm test